This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 How to Clean Coach Purses Without Damaging Them?

 - Take 1 to 2 tablespoons of any dish soap that you have.
-The soaps that foam up easily are always the best.
+Soaps that foam up easily are always the best.
 Mix it with a bowl of lukewarm water.

 - Then take a small cotton ball or sponge and dip it in the bowl.